Diversity in the Music Industry and the 30 Under 30 List

 Perhaps any attempt to disproportionately select candidates of colour would have masked the real story and a much broader underlying problem?
 Music Week did report the facts whether we like those facts or not.

 The counter list on Nation of Billions put forth by DJ Semtex is incredibly powerful.
-One person came up with 30 alternative names in a matter of hours, a list that was overwhelming colourful and brimming with talent.
+One person came up with 30 alternative names in a matter of hours, a list that was overwhelming diversel and brimming with talent.
 A further list from Complex made a similar point.

 What interests me most of all right now is to understand what is going on and why.
 In very broad terms, it strikes me the Music Week list is made up largely of what we would consider to be the “traditional” music business, whether that is corporates or established PR and management companies.